 1.)
 Keep it in perspective.
 The most exciting thing about getting engaged shouldn’t be the wedding; it should be the fact that you’re getting married.
-You’re going to spend the rest of your life with your soulmate, and will be able to take on life’s challenges (new career, a family, owning a home) together.
-When you view the wedding as just a milestone rather than the end result to your engagement, you’ll be able to see all the positives about life after saying “I do”.
+You’re going to spend the rest of your life with your soulmate and will be able to take on life’s challenges (a new career, a family, owning a home) together.
+When you view the wedding as just a milestone rather than the end result of your engagement, you’ll be able to see all the positives about life after saying, “I do.”

 2.)
 Talk to your spouse.
-Even if you both have different feelings about life after marriage (you’re slightly depressed about the wedding having come and gone and he couldn’t be happier), you are still in this together.
-Ask him why he’s so happy to have to wedding in the past and you could tune in to his way of thinking.
-Maybe now is when you get to start saving for a house or a family, or that vacation to Australia you’ve both wanted to take.
+Even if you both have different feelings about life after marriage (you’re slightly depressed about the wedding has come and gone, and he couldn’t be happier), you are still in this together.
+Ask him why he’s so happy to have weddings in the past, and you could tune in to his thinking.
+Maybe now is when you start saving for a house or a family or that vacation to Australia you’ve both wanted to take.

 3.)
 Enjoy the honeymoon.
 And speaking of a vacation, make sure you get one!
-Even if it’s just a weekend away holed up in some hotel one town over, it’s still a chance for the two of you to just focus on each other.
+Even if it’s just a weekend away holed up in some hotel one town over, it’s still a chance for the two of you to focus on each other.
 It doesn’t have to be expensive or extravagant it just has to be about the two of you.
-This will give you a chance to unwind and let the idea of being married really sink in.
+This will allow you to unwind and let the idea of being married sink in.

 4.)
 Rearrange your time.
-Planning a wedding takes time, and the closer the day came the more efficient you probably became at fitting in your to-do list.
-So after the wedding, you’re basically looking at a huge chunk of free time that you don’t know what to do with!
+Planning a wedding takes time, and the closer the day comes, the more efficient you probably become at fitting in your to-do list.
+So after the wedding, you’re looking at a huge chunk of free time you don’t know what to do with!
 So fill in that time with something fun!
-Join a book club, take a class, take up skydiving or simply relax; you’ve got free time again!
+Join a book club, take a class, take up skydiving or relax; you’ve got free time again!

-Lily’s Bridal and Prom Boutique – Gorgeous Wedding gowns up to size 30 in stock.
+Lily’s Bridal and Prom Boutique – Gorgeous Wedding gowns.
 Maryland’s Premiere Bridal Boutique.
-Offering Wedding gowns, Prom Dresses, Bridesmaids Dresses, and Mother’s gowns up to size 30.
+Offering Wedding gowns, Prom Dresses, and Tuxedo Rentals.
 Book your appointment today.